-As Sr. Program Associate with CWW, Lauren Abrams supports the STH Coalition and members of the CWW team.
 Prior to joining CWW, Lauren served as a Peace Corps volunteer in Mozambique.
 There, she worked in community health promotion, focusing on issues related to HIV/AIDS, orphans and vulnerable children, and environmental health and sanitation.
-She holds a Bachelor of Science degree in Environmental Management and a Master of Public Affairs degree in Sustainable Development from Indiana University.
+Lauren holds a Bachelor of Science degree in Environmental Management and a Master of Public Affairs degree in Sustainable Development from Indiana University.
 She is a fluent Portuguese speaker.